Fire safety officer

-Fire officers also have the power to place anyone committing an offence under caution.

-While a fire officer is employed by a fire service, any action they undertake is done under the auspices of the local fire and rescue authority.

 Career structure

 Most fire officers choose to transfer into the department because it offers the opportunity of working normal office hours as opposed to the shift system operational firefighters have to work.
 Others transfer because it is an alternative way to climb the promotional ladder or because it is an opportunity to experience another aspect of the fire service's role.

 In some fire services a fire officer may be a civilian.